|◄ JULY ►|

 ▲Friday, July 14

-Jul 14: The first day of the Battle of Taejon (Daejeon) opens with the North’s Korean Peoples Army (KPA) launching a massive artillery and mortar attack against positions held by the 34th Infantry.
+Jul 14: Korean War: North Koreans cross Kum River.
+The first day of the Battle of Taejon (Daejeon) opens with the North’s Korean Peoples Army (KPA) launching a massive artillery and mortar attack against positions held by the 34th Infantry.
 American positions at Kongju (Gongju) on the western flank.
 The Americans are in a desperate situation.
 They are short of ammunition, they have no tanks to counter KPA armor, and they have no live batteries to power their radios — some of which don’t work anyway — and communication wire to connect field telephones is impossible to come by.
 All of this make coordination and communications difficult against a well-armed, well-trained and coordinated enemy.
 About 500 North Korean infantry soldiers cross the river on barges.
-This was followed with more mortar and tank fire, which take out what remains of telephone communications and the radio truck at Headquarters Battery, wiping out what little tenuous communications they still had.
+This is followed with more mortar and tank fire, which take out what remains of telephone communications and the radio truck at Headquarters Battery, wiping out what little tenuous communications they still had.
 Several battalions of the 34th Infantry are quickly overrun and the entire division is forced to withdraw to Nonsan, to take up new defensive positions west of Taejon.
 Americans are surprised to see however that the KPA has only brought a couple of their tanks across the river.
 Instead, the KPA has shifted the bulk of their armor to the north and northeast of Taejon, with the apparent aim of overwhelming an exhausted South Korean Army defending the approaches to the Kum (Geum) River there.
 In Taejon, South Korea’s temporary capital until now, the remnants of the South Korean government evacuate to a new temporary capital “somewhere in the south.”
 On the East coast KPA forces continue pressing the South Koreans southward on the coastal road and from higher positions on the coastal mountains.
 The KPA is now about halfway to Yongdok (Yeungdeok) from Ulchin (Uljin).

 ▲Saturday, July 15